paulblessing/kh2-rando-tracker/README.md

   - Click an item to mark that item as collected in the active location
   - Click a marked item to return it to the pool
   - Click a correctly placed Ansem report to display its hint text again
-- Use the scroll wheel to update a location's visited status between visited and un-visited
+- Use the scroll wheel to update a location's progression.
+See [Progression](Progression.md) for a detailed explanation.
 - Use the scroll wheel on a drive form item to adjust the form's level
   - Can do this in any place the drive form appears in the tracker window
   - Can do this to indicate form levels gained using auto forms before the actual drive form has been obtained